PRACTICE DIRECTION 34A – DEPOSITIONS AND COURT ATTENDANCE BY WITNESSES

 Travelling expenses and compensation for loss of time

-3.1 When a witness is served with a witness summons he must be offered a sum to cover his travelling expenses to and from the court and compensation for his loss of time5.
+3.1 When a witness is served with a witness summons they must be offered a sum to cover his travelling expenses to and from the court and compensation for their loss of time5.

 (1) a sum sufficient to pay for the witness’s expenses in travelling to the court and in returning to his home or place of work, and